 - Your dentist will look at your face and neck.
 They are looking for swelling, skin abnormalities and moles.

 - They observe your lips and and outside of your mouth for any chapping, moles or color changes.

-- The doctor or hygienist will palpate under your chin and down your neck to see if any of your lymph nodes are enlarged or feel abnormal.
-The thyroid gland, located in your neck, will also be felt for any swelling or asymmetry.
+- The doctor or hygienist palpates under your chin and down your neck to see if any of your lymph nodes enlarged or feel abnormal.
+The thyroid gland, located in your neck, is also felt for any swelling or asymmetry.

-- A mirror will be used to look at your cheeks and palate.
-You may be asked to say “Ah” while sticking your tongue out to view your oropharynx, uvula and tonsils.
+- The dentist uses a mirror to look at your cheeks and palate.
+Also, they may ask you to say “Ah” while sticking your tongue out to view your oropharynx, uvula and tonsils.

 - You will be asked to stick your tongue out and then the doctor will pull your tongue to the right and left to examine the lateral borders.
 They will ask you to point your tongue up to look at the floor of your mouth.